Welcome to the 2nd annual Indian Creek Trail Poetry Walk!

 PALOMA AYALA’s artistic vision centers on the Columbia Gorge, moving beyond sweeping vistas to explore the intricate details that reveal its emotional depth.
 She captures the delicate textures of frost on wildflowers, translating the landscape’s resilience and beauty into evocative imagery.
 Paloma seeks to convey the awe, serenity, and powerful, unnamed emotions the Gorge inspires.

-Website: www.ayalapaloma.com
+Website: www.orolumegallery.com

 Facebook: https://www.facebook.com/AyalaPaloma

-Instagram: @paloma.photo.nature https://www.instagram.com/paloma.photo.nature/
+Instagram: https://www.instagram.com/paloma.photo.nature/

 PETER MARBACH

-Marbach’s work has evolved over the years to pursue projects that contribute to the community at large, from working with tribes and first nations in their quest to restore salmon runs on the Columbia, to volunteer work in Nepal supporting health and educational initiatives in remote areas.
+PETER MARBACH’s distinguished career spans three decades creating evocative landscapes witnessed at the edges of day.
+He has authored several coffee table books and has numerous regional and national publication credits.
+Marbach’s work has evolved over the years to pursue projects that contribute to the community at large, from working with tribes and First Nations in their quest to restore salmon runs on the Columbia, to volunteer work in Nepal supporting health and educational initiatives in remote areas.
+Current commissioned projects with the Oregon Historical Society for 2025-26 include the centennial of Highway 101 in Oregon and the Oregon 250 project, part of the America Semi-Quincentennial.

 Website: www.petermarbach.com